six-two/mkdocs-placeholder-plugin/docs/usage.md

 ## Installation

-You can install this plugin with pip:
+You can install latest release with pip:
 ```bash
 python3 -m pip install mkdocs-placeholder-plugin
 ```

+If you want to use the (sometimes very unstable) bleeding edge version, see the [README on GitHub](https://github.com/six-two/mkdocs-placeholder-plugin).

 ## Configuration